 What is Thermal Conduction

-- In this type of conduction, energy is transferred through the movement of electrons in the body and after making a collision to the particles.
+- In this type of conduction, energy is transferred through the movement of electrons in the body and after making a collision with the particles.

-- These motion particles can be electrons, atoms, and ions that collided and transfer the energy in the form of internal energy or heat.
+- These motion particles can be electrons, atoms, and ions that collide and transfer energy in the form of internal energy or heat.

-- It is a property of heat that it flows on its own from high temperate to low-temperature.
+- It is a property of heat that flows on its own from high temperature to low temperature.
 Its example is the transfer of heat from the stove to the pan placed on it.

 What is Steady-State Conduction